plone/training/docs/volto_customization/blocks.md

 export default applyConfig;
 ```

-Of course we need to add our custom `MyTeaserView` component in our addon.
+Of course we need to add our custom `MyTeaserView` component in our add-on.
 From the root of the project that is `packages/volto-teaser-tutorial/src/components/Blocks/Teaser/View.jsx`:

 ```jsx